-“Undisclosed recipients” is often placed in the “To:” line by some mailers when the email being sent has no entries in the “To:” or “Cc:” lines.
-The sender has used the “Bcc:” feature of email to send the email to one or more people, without revealing who they are.
+“Undisclosed recipients” is often placed in the “To:” line by email programs when the message being sent has no entries in the “To:” or “Cc:” lines.
+The sender has used the “Bcc:” feature of email to send the email to one or more people without revealing who they are.

 So, how do you find out who they are?

+That’s the whole point of BCC.
 That’s what “undisclosed” means.
 The information about who the email was sent to is not included in the email.
-There is simply no way of determining if it was sent to anyone else and if so, who.
+There is simply no way of determining if it was sent to anyone else, and if so, who.

-Now, to be complete, I do recall hearing about some old email programs – and we’re talking ten or twenty years ago – that got the whole concept of Bcc: and undisclosed recipients wrong.
-They included the BCCed recipients in headers that everyone could read if they knew how.
+There were email programs that got the whole concept of Bcc: and undisclosed recipients wrong.
+They included the BCC’ed recipients in normally hidden headers that anyone could read if they knew how.
 But that was a serious bug and has long since been resolved.

 It would be wrong to do so.